 Testing and prototyping pickups has always been a very intense process at Deacci.
 All of our pickups go through an extensive series of tests around both build and tone quality.
 With the Hofmond this process was even more “testing” and difficult on so many levels – even though arguably it’s one of the simplest pickups on paper.

-It’s hard to describe the intricates of what has made it difficult- however I think it comes down to how we as guitarists process our opinion of tone.
-“Mr Tonehead” as we’ll call him … can play guitar in so many rooms, a large gig venue, his front room, a practice room in a warehouse or even a bedroom – all of which will react differently.
+It’s hard to describe the intricates of what has made it difficult- however, I think it comes down to how we as guitarists process our opinion of tone.
+Let’s assume a fictional character who for the purposes of this article we will refer to as “Mr Tonehead.”
+Mr Tonehead can play guitar in so many rooms, a large gig venue, his front room, a practice room in a warehouse or even a bedroom – all of which will react differently.
 So I asked myself the golden question – Where does tone come from?
 Is it all in the fingers as the cliché states?
 I don’t think so.

 So the big question is when will they be on sale?